choiis/Docker-Composes/minio/README.md

 * You can access S3 with your aws secret key and accesskey minioadmin.

 ### minio/mc
-* minio/mc make mc-storage-bucket bucket and let it public
+* minio/mc makes mc-storage-bucket bucket and lets it public